rotki/rotki/docs/api.rst

    .. note::
       This endpoint is only available for premium users

-   Doing a PUT on the the watchers endpoint you can install new watchers for watching to the server.
+   Doing a PUT on the watchers endpoint you can install new watchers for watching to the server.

    **Example Request**: